xrdt/xrdt.github.io/_posts/2019-10-19-thoughts-university-recruiting-2019.md

 because most people tend to be pretty fair in their evaluations.
 What is clear, though, is that people do not normally have good rubrics for candidate evaluation, which means evaluation is inconsistent and sometimes arbitrary.
+(Update 10/24/19: This issue for sure extends throughout a company.
+If hiring depends on engineers individually coming up with good criteria for judging a candidate, there is certainly no top-down direction around what kind of candidate matches culture, technical aptitude, areas of expertise, so forth.)

 There was also no top-down direction about the kinds of people we want to be hiring.
 The assumption seems to be that we are smart engineers that can